Zultra1/ZultraModeler/README.md

-# ZultraWeather
+# ZultraAI
-This is just the repository docs website
+This is just the website files

 Nothing here :)